 Cornell University provides legal defense and indemnification to eligible individuals with respect to claims that arise from activity within the scope of university employment and/or in the performance of authorized duties.

-Cornell University faculty members, staff members, and students who are contacted by any individual attempting to serve university-related legal papers should direct the individual attempting to serve such a notice to the Office of University Counsel.
+Cornell University faculty members, staff members, and students who are contacted by any individual attempting to serve university-related legal papers should direct an individual attempting to serve such a notice to the Office of University Counsel.

 All members of the Cornell University community are expected to conduct the affairs of the university in a manner consistent with their primary commitments to the university, and the performance of their professional responsibilities must be free from real or apparent bias motivated by self-inter